Suzanne Hecht Pontremoli: Biography

 With her husband Emmanuel Pontremoli, she began collecting the works of the most influential artists of the time, including John Constable, Eugène Delacroix, Édouard Manet, Claude Monet and Jean-Baptiste Camille Corot, some of which she inherited from her father.

 During the Nazi occupation of France, his sons Michel Pontremoli and Jean Pontremoli enlisted and fought with the French partisan force.
 In 1944, they both died at the hands of the Nazis.

-When Emmanuel Pontremoli died in 1956, he left his entire art collection to his daughter Mathilde.
+When Emmanuel Pontremoli died in 1956, he left his entire art collection to his daughter Thérèse (1900-1989).

 Dedham Lock, 1820 by John Constable owned by Suzanne Hecht P.

 Following the death of his daughter Therese in 1987, some paintings were given to the Louvre Museum in Paris.

 Works from the S.Hecht E.Pontremoli Collection

 The collection includes paintings collected by Suzanne and her husband Emmanuel Pontremoli.